-64. In addition, the Parish Council will seek to influence annual and other budget decisions by Wiltshire Council on housing, open space and recreation, economic development, community facilities and transport, through respective plans and strategies.
+17.8 In addition, the Parish Council will seek to influence annual and other budget decisions by Wiltshire Council on housing, open space and recreation, economic development, community facilities and transport, through respective plans and strategies.
 The Parish Council will also work with the appropriate agencies and organisations to develop funding bids aimed at achieving Neighbourhood Plan policies and objectives.
-This might include the Lottery, UK Government programmes, EU Funds and Local Enterprise Partnership programmes.
+This might include the Lottery and UK Government programmes.